Siege of Smyrna: Preparations

 Smyrna had been captured by a crusade in 1344 and became a Papal city.
-The Turks continued to control the inland acropolis, however, but the sea-castle allowed the crusaders to control the harbour.
+The Turks continued to control the inland acropolis, but the sea-castle allowed the crusaders to control the harbour.
 From 1374, the Knights of Rhodes were in charge of its defences.
 In 1400, Timur launched a war against the Ottoman Empire that culminated in his victory at the Battle of Ankara on 20 July 1402.

 In the aftermath of Ankara, the outpost of the Genoese Maona at New Phocaea sent a certain Galeazzo as an ambassador to Timur's camp to seek terms.
 He remained there three days, returning to New Phocaea with an agreement on 22 September.
 A knight, Brother Dominic de Alamania, (Note: On 17 February 1402, the grand master appointed Dominic commander for life of Rogera (an unidentified place) and Finica on Cyprus.
 These commanderies had an annual revenue totaling 1,000 florins.
 In exchange, Dominic gave the order 11,200 florins and was permitted thereafter to remit only 500 florins per year from Rogera and Finica.) was then sent to the island of Chios, also belonging to the Genoese Maona, in order to persuade the local leaders not to ally with Timur.

 While Timur's forces ravaged the Anatolian countryside, targeting Turkish settlements, the Knights of Rhodes prepared the defence of Smyrna.
 In 1398, under the direction of Brother Guillaume de Munte, a deep ditch had been dug across the promontory to separate the castle from the mainland.
 In 1402, the garrison of Smyrna numbered 200 knights under the command of the Aragonese castellan Íñigo de Alfaro.
 The garrison's pay was raised to 100 florins per knight per year.
 To cover the increased costs of defence of Smyrna, the central convent authorised an extraordinary subvention of 20,000 florins from the priories.
 (Note: 3,200 from Saint-Gilles; 3,000 from France; 2,500 from Amposta; 2,500 from England; 2,000 from Auvergne; 2,000 from Catalonia; 1,500 from Castile and León; 1,200 from Aquitaine; 1,000 from Germany and Bohemia; 800 from Champagne; and 800 from Toulouse.)